JehoonChung/jehoonchung.github.io/_pages/about.md

 ---

 Welcome!
 I am a second-year Finance Ph.D. student at the Kelley School of Business, Indiana University Bloomington.
-My research interests include corporate finance, household finance, and climate finance, with a focus on how environmentally driven financial decision-making affects socioeconomic outcomes.
+My research focuses on climate finance, corporate finance, and real estate, with an emphasis on how firms and financial intermediaries reallocate environmental risks and the resulting economic implications.

-Before joining Kelley, I earned a B.A. and M.S. in Business Administration from Korea University, as well as an M.S. in Finance from the University of Illinois Urbana-Champaign.
+Prior to joining Kelley, I earned a Bachelor's in Business Administration and Financial Engineering from Korea University, as well as a Master’s in Finance from the University of Illinois Urbana-Champaign.

 Contact: <a href="mailto:chunje@iu.edu">chunje@iu.edu</a>

-You can find my CV [here](/files/CV_JehoonChung.pdf).